SpaceXpanse/Whitepaper/README.md

 **MetaDAO** - Decentralized Autonomous Organisation
 Open source
 *Non-profit - Foundation operated*
-- Full-blown platform-wide applicationk in the blockchain to serve as crowdfunding hub for user's projects within the platform and more
+- Full-blown platform-wide application in the blockchain to serve as crowdfunding hub for user's projects within the platform and more

 ### Entertainment
 **SpaceXpanse: Wanderers** - A space exploration game in its own metaverse